HokoraYinphineMPP/obsidian-git-sync/docs/Revanced/2A Rooted/Rooted.md

 # > My phone is rooted!

 Cool!
-Here's where things get fun.
+Let's make sure you have all the requirements.

+## Root Prerequisites
+- Android 8+
+- ARMv8
+- Magisk or KernelSU root

 <font color=#f44>⚠ UNFINISHED!
 DO NOT FOLLOW THIS SECTION!
-PLEASE REFER TO SODA'S GUIDE INSTEAD⚠</font>
+PLEASE REFER TO SODA'S GUIDE INSTEAD! ⚠</font>

 ## Install and open your ReVanced Manager!
 It should look something like this.